 - Recipient, Best Published Paper Award, International Association of Conflict Management Conference, Tacoma, July 2013

-- First recipient, Johns Hopkins EMBA Leadership and Management Teaching Award, March 2013
+- Johns Hopkins EMBA Leadership and Management Teaching Award, March 2013

 - Winner, Kenneth E. Clark Student Research Award, Center for Creative Leadership, August 2011